codingwithkelsey/pipeline-risk-alerting/README.md

 **Automated risk detection for GTM teams** - A demonstration of how to build scalable processes that create leverage during hypergrowth.

+This can be re-used with any salesforce_opportunity table, and customized benchmarks!

 ## Problem Statement

 Leadership needs a way to quickly understand pipeline health - identifying stalled deals, deals that need intervention, deals with poor salesforce hygiene, and tracking overall velocity.